-Ingrid was most recently seen on screen in the role of Eileen Pepper in David Hare's BBC series ROADKILL, directed by Michael Keillor.
-Other recent screen roles include her IFTA -nominated performance as Mary in BLOOD on Virgin Media One, and the role of Harding alongside Brendan, Brian and Domhnall Gleeson in the short film PSYCHIC for Sky Arts, the role of Molly in FOREVER IN MY HEART , directed by Steven R. Monroe, Una in DEATH OF A LADIES MAN directed by Matt Bissonnette, Renata Werner in ENTEBBE, a feature directed by José Padilha starring Rosamund Pike and Vincent Cassel, Mark O'Rowe's feature THE DELINQUENT SEASON and the role of Mrs Stuyvesant Fish in Paramount Television's THE ALIENIST.
-She is also set to return to the role of Irene Kearns for series 2 of the RTÉ drama STRIKING OUT in 2018.
+She was most recently seen on our screens in the role of Eileen Pepper in David Hare's BBC series ROADKILL, directed by Michael Keillor.
+Other recent screen roles include her IFTA -nominated performance as Mary in BLOOD on Virgin Media One, and the role of Harding alongside Brendan, Brian and Domhnall Gleeson in the short film PSYCHIC for Sky Arts, the role of Molly in FOREVER IN MY HEART , directed by Steven R. Monroe, Una in DEATH OF A LADIES MAN directed by Matt Bissonnette, Renata Werner in ENTEBBE, a feature directed by José Padilha starring Rosamund Pike and Daniel Bruhl, Mark O'Rowe's feature THE DELINQUENT SEASON, the role of Mrs Stuyvesant Fish in Paramount Television's THE ALIENIST, and the role of Irene Kearns in two series of the RTÉ drama STRIKING OUT.

 On stage, Ingrid most recently played the role of the Duchess of York in RICHARD III directed by Garry Hynes for Druid at the Lincoln Center, New York and Aunt Nonnie in SWEET BIRD OF YOUTH directed by Jonathan Kent at the Chichester Theatre Festival.
 Prior to that she played the lead role of Eileen Gray in INVITATION TO A JOURNEY, a co-production between Fishamble, CoisCeim, Crash Ensemble and the Galway International Arts Festival, directed by Jim Culleton and David Bolger.

 Ingrid read English at Trinity College Dublin before joining the Abbey Theatre Company for five years, where many appearances included; the premiere of TALBOT'S BOX by Thomas Kilroy and directed by Patrick Mason (also performed at the Royal Court), the premiere of ARISTOCRATS by Brian Friel, directed by Joe Dowling with Dearbhla Molloy and Stephen Rea, the premiere of A LIFE with Cyril Cusack, (also performed at the Old Vic), MEASURE FOR MEASURE, MRS. WARREN'S PROFESSION and THE MAN WHO CAME TO DINNER with Ray McAnally.